ColinShaw/cpp-path-planning-project/README.md

 ## The Car in Action

-Here is a video of the car driving in action:
+Here is a video of the car driving in action (image is a link):

 [![Project video](https://img.youtube.com/vi/TGtL9_YQTbo/0.jpg)](https://www.youtube.com/watch?v=TGtL9_YQTbo)